Goggia takes super-G for 5th win in 17 days; Shiffrin 5th

+Italian teammates Elena Curtoni and Federica Brignone were third and fourth, respectively, followed by Mikaela Shiffrin, who finished 0.75 off the lead in fifth.

 “This was the best super-G of my career.
-I stayed calm, was fluid from top to bottom and never slowed down,” Goggia told Italian TV.
+I stayed calm, was fluid from top to bottom and never slowed down,” Goggia said.

-Italian teammates Elena Curtoni and Federica Brignone were third and fourth, respectively, followed by Mikaela Shiffrin, who finished 0.75 off the lead.
+It was the fifth win in 17 days for Goggia, who raised her career tally to 16 wins, one short of the Italian record held by Brignone, the 2020 overall champion.

 Sunday’s race was the last speed event until mid-January.
 Next up are eight technical races, where Shiffrin usually scores more points than Goggia.